10 x +/- Solutions: Integrating Problems and Potential into a Self-Rescue for Our Species and Planet

-To reach these aims, our sponsoring organization TRACES is in the process of:
+To reach these aims, our sponsoring organization TRACES was in the process of:

 * retrofitting two neglected houses in Turin/Iowa to serve as a one-acre campus for the Burr Oak Center for Durable Culture, which will house a school, a community and training center featuring Permaculture demonstration plots, small-livestock projects, and alternative energy.

-* working to become the long-term steward of yet-to-be-identified nearby farmland, where we can operate a locally-grown, organic truck farm, where student-interns can “learn by doing”.
+* working to become the long-term steward of yet-to-be-identified nearby farmland, where we could operate a locally-grown, organic truck farm, where student-interns could “learn by doing”.

 * locating individuals, couples or families to form a core community to: convert the two houses in Turin and, later, husband either several acres of rugged Loess Hills pastures and woods, or farm additional acres of flat, rich Missouri River Valley; and develop educational projects about organic farming, alternative energy, community building and other, related issues.
 Residents may consist of native-born Americans, immigrants/refugees; individuals; heterosexual or gay/lesbian couples with or without children; people of color or…